 Given its popularity as a family holiday destination, the Costa del Sol inevitably has more than its fair share of amusement parks.
 And while they can be busy places, they also guarantee a fun day out for the family, particularly in shoulder season when queues are shorter.
 From adventure theme parks to zoos (Bioparcfuengirola.es) and safaris like Selwo* (Selwo.es) and Lobopark (Lobopark.com) up in Antequera, there are plenty of options to choose from.

-(*If your family’s got a member with a really wild streak, they’ll love the newest addition to the LVC collection, Villa Kenia, which is just next door to Selwo.)
+(*If your family’s got a member with a really wild streak, they’ll love one of the newest additions to the LVC collection, Villa Kenia, which is just next door to Selwo.)

 Tivoli World (Tivoli.es) is perhaps the largest of the region’s theme parks and, with its count of over 300 rides and attractions, is undoubtedly one of the best things to do on the Costa del Sol with kids.
 Recently, ‘Tivoliandia’ was added to the park, which offers rides better suited for little ones and the elderly.

 Unsurprisingly, there are rather a lot of water parks on the Costa del Sol, and they fill up daily during the summer.
-Outside of the height of summer prices can drop and they are much quieter as Spanish families tend not to bother with beaches and water parks in ‘cold’ months.
+Outside of the height of summer they are much quieter as Spanish families tend not to bother with beaches and water parks in ‘cold’ months.
 Over in Torremolinos Aqualand (Aqualand.es) has the most extensive selection of slides to choose from.

 Like this pick of things to do with children, and thinking about a family holiday on the Costa del Sol?
 Take a look at our collection of family villas.